Identity Statement

 St Annes Vision Statement-v3-01.jpg

 Each year the school concentrates on one of the four focus areas which are listed at the bottom of the School Identity Statement (pictured above).
+In 2025 our school-wide focus is on supporting the students to continue their growth, as ‘curious and critical thinkers’.